Barley tea: Etymology

-In Taiwan, barley tea is called be̍h-á-tê (麥仔茶), in which be̍h-á (麥仔) means "barley" and tê (茶) means "tea".
+In Taiwanese Hokkien, barley tea is called be̍h-á-tê (麥仔茶), in which be̍h-á (麥仔) means "barley" and tê (茶) means "tea".

 History

-The Japanese aristocracy has consumed the tea since the Heian Period..
-Samurai began to consume it in Sengoku period..
+The Japanese aristocracy has consumed the tea since the Heian Period.
+Samurai began to consume it in Sengoku period.
 During the Edo period, street stalls specializing in barley tea became popular among the common people.

 Availability

 The tea can be prepared by boiling roasted unhulled barley kernels in water or brewing roasted and ground barley in hot water.
 In Japan, tea bags containing ground barley became more popular than the traditional barley kernels during the early 1980s and remain the norm today.
 The tea is also available prepackaged in PET bottles.

 Bottled tea

 Bottled barley tea is sold at supermarkets, convenience stores, and in vending machines in Japan and Korea.
 Sold mostly in PET bottles, cold barley tea is a very popular summertime drink in Japan.
 In Korea, hot barley tea in heat-resistant PET bottles is also found in vending machines and in heated cabinets in convenience stores.
+In Taiwan, while AGV barley tea is a popular bottled barley tea, particularly at restaurants in Taiwan, bottled barley tea had not been widely accepted in customer market until the 2020s.